 Once your new tissue has begun to grow you will be encouraged to gain back some of your range of motion (ROM) and increase the stability of your shoulder.
 Your doctor or surgeon may also introduce regular physical therapy appointments.
 You may still be expected to wear a sling to reduce the amount of stress you are placing on your shoulder during movement (reducing your risk of re-injury).

 You will start gradual movement of your shoulder in a free (non-forced) way with very low impact exercises.
 Your joint may be stiff at first, and you should expect simple and easy movement to be a bit more difficult for you to master and painful.
-Exercise of any kind is a method of increasing blood-flow in your shoulder to increase the amount of oxygen, nutrients, white blood cells and anti-bodies that travel to your injured tissue.
+Exercise of any kind is a method of increasing blood-flow in your shoulder to increase the amount of oxygen and nutrients that travel to your injured tissue.

 You might start with gentle active arm/elbow extensions and flexion exercises with your hard shoulder brace/cast on at 0 - 14 days.
 In weeks 2 & 3, when you're out of a hard brace and in a sling, pain is the guiding factor with tolerance of weight-bearing or any exercises.